-Southern Seminary Online Course offerings may be found at the following: Current Online Courses or on Moodle, search by term.
-The Online Course Rotation will provide you with anticipated course offerings for future semesters.
+Southern Seminary Online Course offerings may be found at the following: Current Online Courses or when logged into MySBTS, under Student Tools and Registration.
 Check the Catalog Curriculum page for a description of the course.
-You will find a list of all online courses on the Registration and Schedule page of Academic Records.

 Southern Seminary Online courses are not available for audit.

 To participate in one of our online courses, The Southern Baptist Theological Seminary must first accept you as a student.
 Contact the Office of Admissions to obtain admissions information by calling 1-800-626-5525, x 4617 or by emailing email@example.com.
 Applying to Southern is easy with this Online Application.

 Once you are accepted through the admissions process, you will receive an acceptance letter containing your student ID, student email address set up instructions and other information necessary to register for Online courses.
 All registration takes place online in MySBTS; use these Registration Instructions to successfully search for and register for your courses.
 The required Student Information Form must be updated prior to registering in each term.
 If you need assistance with this process please contact the Office of Academic Records at 1 (800) 626-5525, x 4209 or locally 897-4209.

 Please view the current Online Learning Tuition and Fees.

 Students registered for online courses access the course syllabus, lectures, assignments, handouts, the list of required textbooks, contact information for professors and support, discussion forums and other vital course information via Canvas.
 Library resources, technical support, advisers, virtual chapel resources, and more are also available via the course and/or the seminary website.
 Explore these Online Learning pages for links to some of these features.